trbwild973/UnscriptedBond/README.md

 ## 🌟 Overview
 This website is designed with an **"Old Money" aesthetic** while incorporating a soft **baby blue theme**—a personal touch reflecting the favorite color of the person it is about.
 It features:
 - A **timeless serif font (Garamond & Playfair Display)** for a classic feel.
-- A **baby blue background** with navy and gold accents for sophistication.
+- A **sky blue background** with navy and gold accents for sophistication.
 - A meaningful **friendship quote** that resonates with the theme.

 ## 🎨 Features